gleechi/gleechi.github.io/pages/0.12.0/knowledge/object_articulation.md

 ### Anchor vs. Push Direction

-As shown in the joint parameter table above, an object's joint parameters include {% include tooltip.html tooltip="JointCenter" text="joint center" %} and {% include tooltip.html tooltip="JointAxis" text="joint axis" %}.
+As shown in the joint parameter table above, an object's joint parameters include {% include tooltip.html tooltip="JointCenter" text="joint center" %} and {% include tooltip.html tooltip="JointAxis" text="joint axis" %} (also {% include tooltip.html tooltip="JointAxis2" text="joint axis2" %} in the case of PLANAR joint).
 These two parameters are provided in a combined way through an {% include tooltip.html tooltip="Pivot" text="anchor" %} transform in the game engine.

 Then what is **push direction**?